 Robert Thomas Luke, Jr.

-Robert is in his last semester of the Professional MBA Program in Duquesne University's Palumbo-Donahue School of Business and will be graduating in May 2018.
+Robert graduated with high honors from the Professional MBA Program in Duquesne University's Palumbo-Donahue School of Business in May 2018.
 He was the recipient of the 2017 James J. Byrne Award for Responsible Leadership and was inducted into the Beta Gamma Sigma Honor Society that same year.
-His current GPA is a 3.9.
 Robert obtained his bachelor's degree in Mathematics from Brigham Young University in 2013.
 Robert works as a Senior E-Commerce Support Specialist at Wesco Distribution, located here in Downtown Pittsburgh.
 Robert is an Eagle Scout, obtaining the award in 2004.

 Robert lives with his wife, Marissa, and their two children in Cranberry Township.